IBM/StorageScaleVagrant/README.md

 ### Get the Spectrum Scale self-extracting installation package

 The creation of the Spectrum Scale cluster requires the Spectrum Scale self-extracting installation package.
-The installation package can be downloaded from [IBM Support Fix Central](https://www.ibm.com/support/fixcentral/).
+The developer edition can be downloaded from the [Spectrum Scale home page](https://www.ibm.com/products/spectrum-scale/).

 Download the `Spectrum_Scale_Developer-5.1.1.0-x86_64-Linux-install` package and save it to directory `SpectrumScaleVagrant\software` on the `host`.